CurveDocs/curve-docs/docs/scrvusd/crosschain/oracle-v2/oracle.md

 - [`max_price_increment`](#max_price_increment): caps the maximum rate at which the share price can change per second to prevent abrupt price fluctuations.
 - [`max_v2_duration`](#max_v2_duration): limits the number of periods used in the v2 price approximation, restricting how far future reward accrual is projected.

-To guard the respective functions which can change the parameters, the contract uses a snekmate module with different roles.
+To guard the respective functions which can change the parameters, the contract uses a Snekmate module with different roles.

 ### `profit_max_unlock_time`
 !!! description "`ScrvusdOracleV2.profit_max_unlock_time() -> uint256: view`"